carbon-language/carbon-lang/docs/project/goals.md

 The features, tools, and other efforts of Carbon should be prioritized based on a clearly articulated rationale.
-This may be based on this document's overarching goals and priorities, or if those don't offer enough clarity, we will fall back on an engineering rationale such as a required implementation order or a cost-benefit analysis.
+This may be based on this document's overarching goals and priorities, or if those don't offer enough clarity, we will fall back on rationale such as a required implementation order or a cost-benefit analysis.

-**Cost-benefit will drive many choices.** We expect the impact on the project and language as a whole to influence both the cost, including complexity, and benefit, including helping users.
+**Cost-benefit will drive many choices.** We expect the impact on the project and language as a whole to influence both the cost, including complexity, and benefit, including helping feature users.
 Benefit increases over time, which means providing incremental solutions earlier will typically increase total benefit.
-It is also reasonable for the engineering basis of a decision to factor in both effort already invested, and effort ready to commit to the feature.
+It is also reasonable for the rationale of a decision to factor in both effort already invested, and effort ready to commit to the feature.
 This should not overwhelm any fundamental cost-benefit analysis.
 However, given two equally impactful features, we should focus on the solution that is moving the fastest.